SciML/SciMLDocs/docs/src/showcase/ode_types.md

 !!! note
     Support for this feature is restricted to the native algorithms of OrdinaryDiffEq.jl.
-    The other solvers such as Sundials.jl, and ODEInterface.jl are not compatible with some number systems.
+    The other solvers such as Sundials.jl, and ODEInterface.jl are incompatible with some number systems.

 !!! warn